RnKadam/SQL-MiniProject/README.md

-Create a database in MySQL/PostgreSQL.
+Create a database in MySQL.
 Run schema.sql to create tables.
 Run data.sql to insert sample data.
 Execute queries from queries.sql as needed.